licheng019/licheng019.github.io/index.md

 ---
-title: Why Blog
+title: My Blog
 layout: post
 ---

-## My Understanding about Blog

 Currently I am working in Cimpress as senior Software Engineer.
 I love learning, sharing about technology.

 As Learning new things from work and myself everyday.
-I find that it will be extremly helpful to keep track what I am doing.
-This can help both of myself and other person as well.
+I feel write down in a blog can be extremely helpful to keep track what I am doing.
+This also can help someone else who is learning and using the same technology.

 ## Blog Platform